soc-mirror/enum-paradise/README.md

     trait HasName { def name: String }

+## Current Issues

+- How to make fields and methods static?
+(Setting the STATIC flag doesn't work.)
+- How to make the receiving class final?
+- How to create and inherit from a "real" scala.Enum trait when extending the scala.Enum type macro?

 ## License

     This software is licensed under the Apache 2 license, quoted below.